Distributed Orthogonal Slicing for Load Balancing of Large Spatial Datasets

 - Initial data layout;

-- A network split divides the initial problem of 16 shapes across 4 nodes on a network, into 8 shapes on two networks of 2 nodes;
+- A network split divides the initial problem of 16 shapes across 4 nodes on a single network, into a proble of 8 objects on 2 networks of 2 nodes each;

 - Each network performs a distributed sort of its objects on the next axis (Y), and balances the workload;